InamLilitha/Digital-Portfolio-PRP/README.md

 I prepared short updates before meetings, explained issues using simple language, and made sure to listen carefully to feedback.

 **Result:**
 My updates became clearer and more structured over time.
-I learned that professional communication is about being precise, respectful, and easy to understand — especially in a technical team.
+I learned that professional communication is about being precise, respectful, and easy to understand, especially in a technical team.

 ---